MicrosoftDocs/azure-devops-yaml-schema/task-reference/grunt-v0.md

 **`workingDirectory`** - **Working Directory**<br>
 Input alias: `cwd`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Current working directory when script is run.
-Defaults to the folder where the script is located.
+Optional.
+Current working directory when the script is run.
+If not specified, working directory defaults to the folder where the script is located.
 <!-- :::editable-content-end::: -->
 <br>